 A number of assistantships are available each year to students in the School of Music.
 There are full- and half-time assistants who are given teaching, performance, and administrative duties that supplement the work of the faculty of the School of Music.
 Full-time assistants are assigned an average of 20 hours of work per week; half-time assistants, 10 hours.
 Full-time assistants receive a stipend for the academic year, remission of the graduate course fee and the contingent portion of the general fee, plus an out-of-state fee waiver.
 Half-time assistants receive a stipend and a tuition waiver equivalent to half that of the full-time assistant.
 Students holding the assistantship for an entire academic year are given a tuition waiver for the following summer.
 (The student pays only the student service fee for each semester or summer session of enrollment, the music course fee, and the workshop fee when applicable.)
 The total value of the assistantship per year for an out-of-state student who makes use of the summer waiver is more than \$39,000 at the master's level, and \$43,000 at the doctoral level.

 Additionally, the School of Music usually has a limited number of Tuition Waiver awards to offer.
 Recipients teach or coach an average of 10 hours per week.
-They receive a full tuition waiver (which can be especially valuable to an out-ofstate student) but do not receive a monthly stipend.
+They receive a full tuition waiver but do not receive a monthly stipend.
 Students holding the Tuition Waiver award for an entire academic year also receive a tuition waiver for the following summer.

 Master's and diploma assistantships are renewable for the second year; doctoral assistantships for up to three years.
-The maximum number of years when pursuing two programs of study usually is four.
+The maximum number of years when pursuing two programs of study usually is four years.
+All Graduate Assistants will be evaluated by faculty within their work area, and both the student and the Graduate Coordinator will be provided with written documentation on the student's performance of assistantship duties.

-Applicants indicate interest in the award in the letter to the Graduate Coordinator that accompanies the application materials, and by submitting the form "Application for a Graduate Award."
+Applicants indicate interest in an award by means of the letter to the Graduate Coordinator that accompanies the application materials, and by submitting the form "Application for a Graduate Award."
 To be assured of consideration for the assistantship, the School of Music admissions file must be complete by March 1.
 Requests for the assistantship will be considered after this date if any awards remain unassigned.